-Peg Hacskaylo is a social work professional designing and delivering services for women, families, and victims of crime for more than 25 years.
+Peg Hacskaylo, NASH Founder and CEO, is a social work professional designing and delivering services for women, families, and victims of crime for more than 25 years.
 In 2006, she founded the District Alliance for Safe Housing (DASH) to ensure access to safe housing for survivors of domestic and sexual violence in Washington, DC.
 Prior to that, Ms. Hacskaylo served as a Grant Program Specialist at the Office on Violence Against Women and Project Director for OVC TTAC, a national clearinghouse for training and technical assistance to victim services.
 During her tenure at DASH, Ms. Hacskaylo has overseen the development of innovative programs providing safe housing options for hundreds of survivors and their families.
 She has consulted to federal agencies including the U.S. Department of Health and Human Services and the U.S. Department of Justice, as well as with state and local domestic violence, sexual assault, and housing coalitions and programs.
 She holds a Master’s Degree in Social Work from the University of Pennsylvania and a certificate in Organizational Development from Georgetown University, where she also completed advanced studies in Business Administration.